UnnGledje/Portfolio-Project-/README.md

  # 8.

-  To visualize and analyze the data I choose another AWS service, AWS Quicksight.
+  To visualize and analyze the data I choose another Amazon Quicksight.
 It's a tool that makes it very easy to display and sort your data.